thirdaei/zVirus-Gen/README.md

 > bash update.sh

 ### Note:
-Version 1.4 will be posted before January 2021
+Version 1.4 will be posted this 2nd week of January 2021